FabrizioMusacchio/integrate_and_fire_model/README.md

 Or download the notebook from this repository and run it locally.

 The code models a single Integrate-and-Fire neuron for different input currents $I(t)$.
-First,  a the membrane potential $U(t)$ and corresponding spike times are calculated using the equation for a constant input current $I(t) = I_0$:
+First,  a the membrane potential $U(t)$ and corresponding spike times are calculated using the equation for a constant input current $I(t) = I_0$.
+You can interactively adjust the parameters of the model using the sliders, namely $I_0$, the resistance $R$, the capacity $C$, the firing threshold $theta§$ and the resting potential $U_\text{rest}$:

 [![png](/images/integrate_and_fire_neuron_python_1.gif "Integrate-and-Fire neuron using a constant input current.")](/images/integrate_and_fire_neuron_python_1.gif "Integrate-and-Fire neuron using a constant input current.")
-Integrate-and-Fire neuron using a constant input current $I(t) = I_0$.
-You can interactively adjust the parameters of the model using the sliders, namely $I_0$, the resistance $R$, the capacity $C$, the firing threshold $theta§$ and the resting potential $U_\text{rest}$.

-Second,  a the membrane potential $U(t)$ and corresponding spike times are calculated using the equation for a time-variable input current $I(t)$:
+Second,  a the membrane potential $U(t)$ and corresponding spike times are calculated using the equation for a time-variable input current $I(t)$.
+Here, you can additionally adjust the membrane time constant $\tau$:

 [![png](/images/integrate_and_fire_neuron_python_2.gif "Integrate-and-Fire neuron using a time-dependent input current.")](/images/integrate_and_fire_neuron_python_2.gif "Integrate-and-Fire neuron using a time-dependent input current.")
-Integrate-and-Fire neuron using a time-dependent input current $I(t)$.
-You can additionally adjust the membrane time constant $\tau$.

 Third, a the membrane potential $U(t)$ and corresponding spike times are calculated for two input constant currents $I_{0,1}$ and $I_{0,2}$:

 [![png](/images/integrate_and_fire_neuron_python_6.gif "Integrate-and-Fire neuron using two constant input currents.")](/images/integrate_and_fire_neuron_python_6.gif "Integrate-and-Fire neuron using two constant input currents.")

-Integrate-and-Fire neuron using two constant, but adjustable input currents.
+Simulating input currents with different intensities and durations:
 [![png](/images/integrate_and_fire_neuron_python_6.png "Simulating input currents with different intensities and durations.")](/images/integrate_and_fire_neuron_python_6.png "Simulating input currents with different intensities and durations.")
-Simulating input currents with different intensities and durations.